Here’s the much-awaited guide—the guide to the ten most exciting things to do in Oregon, US.

 And it is not just limited to ziplining, but they also offer hiking and rafting trips.
 It’s a full-packaged adventure.

 So, now you are through 10 of the best things to do in Oregon.
 Many of these things can be done within a short trip.
 However, if you are here for a long vacation and in the mood to explore more, there are a few other things you can check out.

-If you are more of soaking up in nature and the byways person, one of the best things to do in Oregon is to drive down the historic Columbia River Highway, which covers 75 miles of beautiful forests, streams, and waterfalls.
+If you are more of a soaking up in nature and the byways person, one of the best things to do in Oregon is to drive down the historic Columbia River Highway, which covers 75 miles of beautiful forests, streams, and waterfalls.
 And also explore the Mt.
 Hood National Forest.

-Speaking of waterfalls, you might also check out the Multnomah Falls, one of the natural landmarks and Oregon’s tallest waterfall.
+Speaking of waterfalls, you might also check out Multnomah Falls, one of the natural landmarks and Oregon’s tallest waterfall.

 And if you have more time for fun activities, definitely visit the Columbia River Gorge National Scenic Area.
 It offers great recreational activities like kiteboarding in Hood River, windsurfing, and waterfall hikes.